malhotra5/Navigation-for-the-blind/README.md

 # Navigation for the blind
 An algorithm that detects and outlines sidewalks or driving lanes using python.
-These outlines can be used to help the blind navigate. \
+These outlines can be used to help the blind navigate.
+The programs gives real time voice feed backs to the blind. \
 P.S - This algorithm was originally made to detect sidewalks.
 It just happened to work on driving lanes too.
 ## Getting started
 Both the python files have to be ran simultaneously.
 The detection.py file will append it's results into a text file.
 The output.py file will read the results and say it out loud for the blind.